strongswan/strongswan/README_LEGACY.md

 On a mobile laptop computer the situation is quite different.
 The computer can be stolen or the user may leave it unattended so that unauthorized persons can get access to it.
-In theses cases it would be preferable not to keep any passphrases openly in `/etc/ipsec.secrets` but to prompt for them interactively instead.
+In these cases it would be preferable not to keep any passphrases openly in `/etc/ipsec.secrets` but to prompt for them interactively instead.
 This is easily done by defining